Amplitude-Developer-Docs/amplitude-dev-center/README.md

 The changes Vale flags are mostly suggestions, but please make an effort to address problems.
 The closer we stick to the style guide, the better our docs will be.

-### 5. Clone this Repo
+## Writing and publishing

+### 1. Get the repo

 `git clone https://github.com/Amplitude-Developer-Docs/amplitude-dev-center.git`

+**Note for Ampliteers**: If you're working on a secret feature, use the amp-internal-dev repo instead.
+Contact Casey Smith for access.

-### 6. Create a branch and make your changes
+### 2. Create a branch and make your changes

   Preview changes locally using `mkdocs serve`

-  When you're ready, open a PR against your staging branch* and tag your reviewer.
-Opening a PR creates a preview site where you can check your changes.
-A link to the preview site appears on the PR.
+  When you're ready, open a PR against the staging branch*.

-  *If you have questions about which staging branch to use, ask in #dev-doc-requests.
+ **Note for Ampliteers**: *If you have questions about which staging branch to use, ask in #dev-doc-requests.

-### 7. Merge
+### 3. Merge

-After your PR is approved, merge it.
+After your PR is approved, we'll merge it.
 Merging to `main` publishes to the website.

 ## Notes
 - The files in the repo make use of [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) features.
 If you don't have Insiders, you can still build, but some [features](https://squidfunk.github.io/mkdocs-material/insiders/#available-features) won't render in your build.
 However, you can see them on the preview site when you open a PR.